thielicious/cLang/README.md

 public **cLang::active(string $lang, string $style, $default = null)**
 * Apply a CSS style to the active UX.<br>
 Example:  `$clang->active("de", "class=active-lang", true)`<br>
+Use `true` as 3rd parameter if you would like to set the language as dafault.
 <br>

 <br>